eventflow/EventFlow/MIGRATION_GUIDE.md

+# WORK IN PROGRESS

+This is still just a collection of notes.
+Will slowly evolve as the API for 1.0 becomes clear.

 # Migration guide 0.x to 1.x

 ## NuGet packages removed

-- `EventFlow.Autofac` use nagive Autofac integration for
+- `EventFlow.Autofac` use native Autofac integration packages for Microsoft dependency injection
 - `EventFlow.DependencyInjection` now integrated into the core package `Microsoft.Extensions.DependencyInjection`
 - `EventFlow.Owin` switch to ASP.NET Core